eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 **Aboveground Biomass**

-Below are the results of the linear and polynomial regressions used to model the relationship between aboveground biomass and burn scar age.
+Below are the results of the linear and polynomial (quadratic) regressions used to model the relationship between aboveground biomass and burn scar age.
 For moderate burns, the linear and non-linear regressions have R-square values of .74 and .74 respectively.
 This mean both explain over 74% of the variance of aboveground biomass.
 For severe burns, the linear and non-linear regressions have R-square values of .84 and .86.
 Therefore, each model explained 84% and 86% of the variance of aboveground biomass.

 **Moderate Burns**